Sustainable Development Goal 12: Target 12.8: Promote universal understanding of sustainable lifestyles

 The full title of Target 12.8 is" By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature."

 It has one indicator: Indicator 12.8.1 is the "Extent to which (i) global citizenship education and (ii) education for sustainable development are mainstreamed in (a) national education policies; (b) curricula; (c) teacher education; and (d) student assessment".

-This indicator is referred to the way each country ensures Global Citizenship Education (GCED) and Education for Sustainable Development (ESD) are considered in their educational systems.
-One of the limitations of this indicator is related to the government self-reporting; situation addressed by UNESCO by comparing this information with alternative sources.

-The different aspects where GCED and ESD should be considered as priorities in the national education systems are: a) Policies, b) Curricula, c) Teacher training, d) Student assessment.

 Target 12.a: Support developing countries' scientific and technological capacity for sustainable consumption and production

-The full title of Target 12.A is: "Support developing countries to strengthen their scientific and technological capacity to move towards more sustainable patterns of consumption and production."
+The full title of Target 12.a is: "Support developing countries to strengthen their scientific and technological capacity to move towards more sustainable patterns of consumption and production."

 It has one indicator: Indicator 12.a.1 is the "Installed renewable energy-generating capacity in developing countries (in watts per capita)".

-The indicator is defined as the installed capacity of power plants that generate electricity from renewable energy sources divided by the total population of a country.
-The demand for electricity is high in developing countries and often its availability is contained.

 Target 12.b: Develop and implement tools to monitor sustainable tourism

-The full title of Target 12.B is: "Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates jobs and promotes local culture and products."
+The full title of Target 12.b is: "Develop and implement tools to monitor sustainable development impacts for sustainable tourism that creates jobs and promotes local culture and products."

 It has one indicator: Indicator 12.b.1 is the "Implementation of standard accounting tools to monitor the economic and environmental aspects of tourism sustainability".

-This indicator relates to the degree in which countries do implement the Tourist Satellite Account (TSA) that have to be implemented according to the Recommended Methodological Framework 2008.
-In addition, it relates on how countries implement the System of Environmental and Economic Accounts (SEEA) tables, which need to be implemented according the System of Economic-Environmental Accounting 2012.
-These two different tools are currently considered as the best more feasible way to monitor sustainable tourism.